ndri/colour-scripts/README.md

 Colour scripts made in Python for use in desktop threads and whatnot.

-You can easily make your own shape and colour combination by editing one of the.
+You can easily make your own shape and colour combination by editing one of the scripts.

-The shapes are 12 by 12 and have one colour only.
+The shapes are 12x12 and have one colour.

-The scripts might not look good with all fonts.
+The scripts might not look good with every font.
 In the previews I am using Terminus.

 Notes